Tell President Kenyatta of Kenya to stop illegal handouts of Ogiek lands

 On 11 December 2020, the day after Human Rights Day, the government intends to give plots of land (5 acres each in size) to Ogiek and non-Ogiek alike in what seems to echo the colonial approach of forced assimilation in order to make the ‘Ogiek problem’ disappear.

 Kenya claims in handing out private titles it is obeying the judgment rendered by the African Court.

 The Ogiek own the entire Mau Forest and oppose parcelling plots of land to individual households, which would destroy the forest.
 In line with the Judgment they seek communal title deeds for the Mau Forest, to return to their homeland, stop deforestation and resume their role as environmental guardians.

 If President Kenyatta moves forward with his plans tomorrow, he will formalise illegal settlement on Ogiek land, dishonestly claiming implementation of the African Court Judgment.
 This defeats the Ogiek’s human rights, undermines the court, and could prove fatal for the environment.
 Join our campaign and tell President Kenyatta that the world is watching.
 We will not stay silent while the Ogiek people’s human rights continue to be violated.

 What you can do

-- Listen to Ogiek voices – (Re-)watch our Facebook live event where you can hear voices from the Ogiek community explain their situation and why they are asking for global solidarity.
+- Listen to Ogiek voices– Join us on Facebook where you can hear voices from the Ogiek community explain their situation and why they are asking for global solidarity.

-- Sign up to our newsletter via the form below to ensure you stay updated on developments.
-You can sign up to our regular newsletter with general updates from MRG here.
+- Sign up to our newsletter to ensure you stay updated on developments.

 - Donate to the Ogiek Peoples Development Program (OPDP) – OPDP is a non-profit community led organisation spearheading the legal battle on behalf of the community.
 Show your solidarity by donating in support of their continued work.